The Historical Archaeology of Shadow and Intimate Economies

 “Innovative and inspiring.
 Essential reading for historical archaeologists and others with an interest in intimate and informal economies.”—James Symonds, coeditor of Historical Archaeologies of Cognition: Explorations into Faith, Hope and Charity

-Case studies from a variety of historical contexts around the world reveal the ways such transactions have created community and identity, subverted power relations, and helped people adopt new social realities.
-In Maine, woven baskets sold by Native American artisans to Euroamerican consumers have supported Native strategies for cultural survival and agency.
+Case studies from a variety of historical contexts around the world reveal the ways such transactions created community and identity, subverted class and power relations, and helped people adapt to new social realities.
+In Maine, woven baskets sold by Native American artisans to Euroamerican consumers supported Native strategies for cultural survival and agency.
 Alcohol exchanged by Scandinavian merchants for furs and skins enabled their indigenous trading partners to expand social webs that contested colonialism.
-Slave households on Caribbean sugar plantations contain evidence for trade networks that extended far beyond the boundaries of individual plantations.
+Moonshine production in Appalachia was an integral part of economic exchanges in isolated mountain communities.
+Caribbean and American plantations contain evidence of interactions, exchanges, and attachments between enslaved communities and poor whites that defied established racial boundaries.

-From moonshiners in Appalachia to seal hunters in Antarctica, the examples in this volume show how historical archaeologists can use the concept of intimate economies to uncover deeply meaningful connections that exist beyond the traditional framework of global capitalism.
+From brothel workers in Boston to seal hunters in Antarctica, the examples in this volume show how historical archaeologists can use the concept of intimate economies to uncover deeply meaningful connections that exist beyond the traditional framework of global capitalism.

 James A. Nyman is a professional archaeologist based in New England.
 Kevin R. Fogle is instructor of anthropology at the University of South Carolina.
 Mary C. Beaudry is professor of archaeology, anthropology, and gastronomy at Boston University.
 Together, they are the editors of Beyond the Walls: New Perspectives on the Archaeology of Historical Households.